INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 Workflows and parameters can be changed at the global level, through the settings menu, or specifically for an existing project by clicking the “Magic Wand” icon on an existing project’s listing in the TELEVIR Projects page.
 Project settings will apply only to deployments within that project.
 Conversely, Global settings apply only to projects that have not had their settings changed.

 .. note::
    - The TELEVIR Settings page controls the bioinformatics workflows to be applied.
-Inside, software are organized by technology and pipeline. **Controlling workflows is done by selecting/deselecting which software are to run at each step of the pipeline, their parameters and/or databases when permitted.** Specific steps can be turned off by deselecting all software available for that step*
+Inside, software are organized by technology and pipeline. **Controlling workflows is done by selecting/deselecting which software are to run at each step of the pipeline, their parameters and/or databases when permitted.** Specific steps can be turned off by deselecting all software available for that step
    - The default workflows are “well-performing” workflows (selected after multiple testing and benchmarking) that together can potentiate the detection of clinical relevant viruses.

- * *Some pipeline steps cannot be turned off (e.g. Remapping).
+ **NOTE:** *Some pipeline steps cannot be turned off (e.g. Remapping).
 Other cases are context dependent: Assembly cannot be turned OFF if Contig Classification is turned ON; at least one classification step must be turned ON (Contig Classification may not be turned OFF if Read Classification is already OFF, and vice-versa).
 Details about the current pipeline can be found here: https://insaflu.readthedocs.io/en/latest/bioinformatics-pipeline.html#metagenomics-virus-detection):*

 4. *Add samples* to the TELEVIR project